Pedro-Beirao/dsda-launcher/guides/compileLinux.md

 ## Distributing

-For distribution of the binary, you can use `linuxdeployqt` which makes an appimage with everything the users will need to run in the system.
+For distribution of the binary, you can use `linuxdeployqt` which makes an appimage with everything the users will need to run in their system.